Harney County, Oregon

 Harney County is one of the 36 counties in the U.S. state of Oregon.
 As of the 2020 census, the population was 7,495, making it the sixth-least populous county in Oregon.
 The county seat is Burns.
 Established in 1889, the county is named in honor of William S. Harney, a military officer of the period, who was involved in the Pig War and popular in the Pacific Northwest.

 Harney County is a rural county in southeastern Oregon.
 It is a five-hour drive from Portland, Oregon and a three-hour drive from Boise, Idaho.
 The county is bordered by Grant County (to the north), Malheur County (to the east); Washoe County, Nevada and Humboldt County, Nevada (to the south); and Lake, Deschutes, and Crook counties (to the west).

 At 10,226 sqmi in size, the county is the largest in Oregon, and one of the largest in the United States; it is larger in area than six U.S. states.
 The county is the most sparsely populated in Oregon, with a population density of 0.72 /sqmi.
-The county has just two incorporated cities: Burns, the county seat and the larger city, with 40 percent of the population, and Hines, with 20 percent of the county's population.
-About 75 percent of the county's area is federal land, variously managed by the Bureau of Reclamation, Bureau of Land Management, U.S. Fish and Wildlife Service, and U.S. Forest Service.
+The county has just two incorporated cities: Burns, the county seat and the larger city, with 40% of the population, and Hines, with 20% of the county's population.
+About 75% of the county's area is federal land, variously managed by the Bureau of Reclamation, Bureau of Land Management, U.S. Fish and Wildlife Service, and U.S. Forest Service.
 About 10 percent of Harney County's area is part of the Ochoco National Forest and Malheur National Forest.
-The county also contains the Burns Paiute Indian Reservation within and immediately north of the City of Burns; this 760-acres reservation of the Burns Paiute Tribe is a remnant of the former Malheur Indian Reservation.
+The county also contains the Burns Paiute Indian Reservation within and immediately north of the City of Burns; this 760-acre reservation of the Burns Paiute Tribe is a remnant of the former Malheur Indian Reservation.

 Harney County has a "high desert" topography, with low levels of precipitation.
 About 500 ranches and farms producing cattle, dairy products and hay operate within the county; in the county, cattle outnumber people 14-to-1.
 Besides ranching and farming, forestry evolves important industries in the county.

 The county is of ecological as well as recreational importance.
 Along with neighboring Grant County, Harney County has the nation's largest Ponderosa pine forest.
 The county was also a focus of recent efforts to conserve the sage grouse; in 2014, Harney County ranchers signed 30-year agreements with the federal government to protect the sage grouse.
 Visitors are attracted to the county for its hunting, fishing, and camping activities.

 According to the website of the Harney County Sheriff's Office, the sheriff has a staff of six law enforcement officers.
 Burns has a separate police department but, as of 2008, did not employ enough officers to provide "24-hour" coverage.